TypingHare/computer_beginner_lifesaver/src/paths/README.md

 # Paths in Linux

-Have you ever come across `FileNotFoundException` or similar exceptions and don't know how to address?
-Have you ever tried to move the code to another device and then it can't run?
-This article will be covering everything you need to know about PATHS.
+Have you ever encountered `FileNotFoundException` or similar exceptions and wondered how to address them?
+Have you ever tried to move the code to another device, but it can't run?
+This article will cover everything you need to know about PATHS.

 > [!IMPORTANT]
 >